bryanwweber/orbital-mechanics-notes/_sources/orbital-maneuvers/comparison-of-bielliptic-and-hohmann.md

 In this example, we will explore this with some numbers, and also discuss the tradeoffs of a bielliptic transfer.

-Let's start the initial orbit at the radius of the moon, 385,000 km, and set the target as an LEO orbit of 500 km altitude.
+Let's start the initial orbit at the radius of the Moon, 385,000 km, and set the target as an LEO orbit of 500 km altitude.
 Assuming both orbits are circular, we can find the initial and target orbital velocities using Eq. {eq}`eq:circular-orbit-velocity`:

 ```{code-cell} ipython3
 :tags: [remove-cell]